Grades & Ascent Rules

 How often do you change your climbs?

-We change our climbs on Wednesdays.
-We generally do 2 weeks on then 1 week off setting, flipping ~30% of the gym each setting week (sometimes this will vary).
+We change our climbs (route set) on Wednesdays.
+We set on a cycle of 5-weeks-on to 1-week-off setting*.
 We strip each climb from the wall, pressure wash the rocks/holds, and build brand-new, never-before-seen climbs for our customers.
-Check out the boulder map to find out what’s been changed recently and what’s changing next.
+Check out the boulder map to find out what’s changing next.

 ascent rules

-To secure the start position, climbers must use hands on the taped hold(s) - one hand on each hold if two are taped.
+To secure the start position, climbers must use hands on the tagged hold(s) - one hand on each hold if two are tagged.

-Climbers are permitted to jump from the ground, kick off the wall, or simply pull into the start position.
+Climbers are permitted to jump from the ground, kick off the wall, or simply pull into the start position, but the first place the climber’s hands are allowed to be is on the start holds.

 Before moving on, the climber must hold the start position in control*.